 Organize Your Work from Home Office

 A recent Gartner survey revealed that 80% of business leaders anticipate that their staffs will continue to work from home after the pandemic.
-What everyone has discovered is that it is less expensive to allow employees to work from home (no overhead) and they are still just as productive if not more so.
+What everyone has discovered is that it is less expensive to allow employees to work from home (no overhead).
+They are still just as productive if not more so.
 Many are happier with the work-life balance it allows, especially if their children are still distance learning.
 While the bed or sofa might have worked for a while, if you’re going to continue working from home, you will need to organize your work from home office so that it works for you.

 Ergonomically Correct Furniture